JosephMillward/Cross-Platform-User-Engagement-Dashboard/README.md

 ## Production Database Connection

 In production, live SQL data may be used.
-Naturally, these credentials cannot be included in this portfolio, but general steps for setting a live connection would include setting a database connection, including credentials and environment variables in an .Renviron, then replacing any read_csv() calls in app.r with dbGetQuery() calls using relevant SQL files.The rest of the application would remain unchanged.
+These credentials cannot be included in this portfolio, but general steps for setting a live connection would include setting a database connection, including credentials and environment variables in an .Renviron, then replacing any read_csv() calls in app.r with dbGetQuery() calls using relevant SQL files.The rest of the application would remain unchanged.

 ---